Austin Riley Player Props: Braves vs. Brewers

-On Friday, Austin Riley (.829 slugging percentage in past 10 games, including six home runs) and the Atlanta Braves face the Milwaukee Brewers, whose starting pitcher will be Adrian Houser.
-First pitch is at 7:20 PM ET.
+Austin Riley -- hitting .350 in his past 10 games -- will be in action for the Atlanta Braves against the Milwaukee Brewers, with Julio Teheran on the hill, on July 29 at 7:20 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Red Sox.
+He strung together two hits (going 2-for-4 with a home run and an RBI) in his last game against the Brewers.

 Austin Riley Game Info & Props vs. the Brewers